 5.1.
-Policies relating dairy development in Indonesia
+Policies relating to dairy development in Indonesia

-As noted earlier, Indonesia is not self-sufficent in meeting the local demand for dairy products.
+As noted earlier, Indonesia is not self-sufficient in meeting the local demand for dairy products.
 The majority of dairy products are manufactured from imported anhydrous ingredients such as skim milk powder (SMP), whole milk powder (WMP), anhydrous milk fat (AMF) and butter milk powder (BMP).
-Countries exporting to Indonesia includes New Zealand, Australia, Thailand, USA and Europe.
+Countries exporting to Indonesia includes New Zealand, Australia, USA, Canada and the Netherlands (USDA 2019).